someparty/someparty/source/articles/2020-09-13-colourful.html.markdown

 A video featuring the cover, co-created by drummer Sid Santiago and longtime friend Rosella Tursi, screened as part of the online event and fundraiser.
 You can check it out now on YouTube.

 Me Mom and Morgentaler came together in 1988, releasing their first EP, *Clown Heaven and Hell*, in 1991.
-Their lone studio album, *Shiva Space Machine*, arrived in two years later, followed by the live record *We Are Revolting* in 1994.
+Their lone studio album, *Shiva Space Machine*, arrived two years later, followed by the live record *We Are Revolting* in 1994.
 The group last reunited on stage in 2007.
 Players on this song include vocalist/guitarist Gus Van Go, vocalists
 Kim Bingham and Noah Green, Adam Bix Berger on vocals and trumpet, John Jordan on vocals and saxophone, Kasia Hering on the accordion, Matt Lipscombe on bass, John JB Britton on percussion, and drummer Sid Zanforlin.
 Van Go collected the disparate recordings to produce, mix, and master the result.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IVygczRFfEc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>